zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Fiona says, “That’s in case there is a sighting of him in this city.”
 “In case” means if something happens, in this particular situation.
 A “sighting” (sighting) is when you see someone or something, often something that is very rare.
 Here in L.A., people talk about “star sightings” – seeing famous celebrities, famous people.
 Have I seen famous people here in Los Angeles?
 Sure .
 You see them at the grocery store.
 You see them at the mall.
 You see th em on the street.
 If you live in the city of Los Angeles, you’re going to see some f amous people eventually.

 Marcel then asks, “A sighting?”
-Fiona says, “Yes, t here’s a network of fans that keeps tabs on him, and if I learn that he is in tow n, I can try to get a photo with him.”
+Fiona says, “Yes, there’s a network of fans that keeps tabs on him, and if I learn that he is in tow n, I can try to get a photo with him.”
 A “network” is a group of people who are all connected in some way and who are communicating with each other.
 A “network” can also refer to a group of computers that are connected to each other for some  common purpose.
 The phrase “to keep tabs (tabs) on” someone means to kn ow the location of someone – to know where someone is or what they are doing.

 Fiona says there are people in this network of fans  who keep tabs on Del Gordon.
-If Fiona learns that her favorite athlete i s “in town,” meaning in the city right now, she can try to get a photo with him.
+If Fiona learns that her favorite athlete is “in town,” meaning in the city right now, she can try to get a photo with him.
 Not ice we say “in town” when someone is physically present in the city where you  are.
 The opposite would be

 “out of town.”
 If you are “out of town,” you are no t in the city where you are normally – the place where you live, say.